How to Easily Change Your Address with the Alaska DMV Online

 Method 2: In-Person Address Change

 If you prefer to update your address in person, visit any Alaska DMV office.
 Be sure to bring identification, such as your driver’s license, and two forms of proof of your new address.
+To potentially reduce wait times, it’s a good idea to see if you can schedule an Alaska DMV appointment beforehand.

 Documents such as a utility bill, lease, or bank statement can serve as valid proof.
 At the DMV, fill out the necessary forms and submit all required documentation.
 An agent will verify your information and update your address in their system.
 This method often allows you to receive immediate feedback and assistance if needed.